JTovalin10/project-adam/README.md

 > "Building systems from first principles"

-A 20-month systems engineering roadmap from data structures to ARM hypervisors, with a focus on **networking, distributed systems, and operating systems**.
+A 20-month systems engineering roadmap from data structures to ARM hypervisors, with a focus on **networking, distributed systems.**

-**Note:** This is a networking, distributed systems, and OS-focused project.
+**Note:** This is a networking and distributed systems-focused project.
 Algorithms and data structures taught in class won't be covered unless they're used for something I will build.

 ---